edhedges/eds-djangoplate/README.md

 	- Write whatever code/apps you want locally
 	- Change whatever settings you need to including installed apps and changing database settings for production
 	- If you need packages installed on live server make sure they are in requirements.txt and installed_apps in django
-	- Change 'project.wsgi' to 'project_name.wsgi'
 	- In project.py change PROJECT_ID = 'project' to be PROJECT_ID = 'project_name'
-	- On live server edit the httpd.conf to include our httpd-vhosts.conf in the conf directory of the project
+	- Edit the httpd.conf and replace the live server http.conf to include our httpd-vhosts.conf in the conf directory of the project
 	- Make other necessary changes to httpd.conf on live server
 	- profit???